Katie Hood Morgan is a curator, writer, and cultural producer based in San Francisco, CA.

 Her creative interests center on multi-faceted, multidisciplinary artist-driven projects and community-building.
-She is currently Curator of Special Projects at San Francisco Art Institute (SFAI) where she has worked in the Exhibitions department since 2012.
-This Fall, she is co-curating an exhibition of contemporary sculpture from the French West Indies to premiere at Hunter East Harlem Gallery.
+She is currently Program Director of FOR-SITE Foundation.
+She was previously Curator of Exhibitions and Public Programs at San Francisco Art Institute (SFAI) from 2012-2018.
+She recently co-curated with Arden Sherman an exhibition of contemporary sculpture from the French West Indies at Hunter East Harlem Gallery, New York.

-Katie served as Assistant Curator at the CCA Wattis Institute for Contemporary Arts where she organized the 82-artist group exhibition When Attitudes Became Form Become Attitudes (2012), also contributing to the exhibition catalog.
-The exhibition included several new commissions and travelled to the Museum of Contemporary Art Detroit.
+Katie served as Assistant Curator at the CCA Wattis Institute for Contemporary Arts where she organized the 82-artist group exhibition When Attitudes Became Form Become Attitudes.
+She was Director of the artist-run Adobe Books Backroom Gallery in San Francisco from 2009-2012.

 Katie holds a MA in Curatorial Practice from California College of the Arts, San Francisco, and a BFA in the History of Art and Visual Culture from UC Santa Cruz.
 She has contributed to programming and curatorial projects at institutions including the Oakland Museum of California, the de Young Museum, SFMOMA, and the Massachusetts Museum of Contemporary Art.